hlatourette/study/DEVELOPERS.md

 How to set up your development environment.

 ### Installing Dependencies

-Before you can develop for study, you must install and configure the following dependencies on your
+Before you can develop for study, you must install and configure the following dependencies on your machine:
-machine:

 * [Git](http://git-scm.com/): The [Github Guide to Installing Git][git-setup] is a good source of information.

 * [Python3.5](https://www.python.org/)

 ### Creating Environment

-Any development for study must be done under a virtual environment (venv) to guarantee dependency consistency.
+Any development must be done under a virtual environment (venv) to keep dependency consistency.

 In the root of your local repository:

 ```
 python3 -m venv env
 source ./env/bin/activate
 ```

 ```
 pip3 install -r requirements.txt
 ```